jdvelasq/techminer2/sphinx/_bibliometrix.rst

 internally in Bibliometrix, in order to facilitate comparison.
 Likewise, functions have been created with the same names as the Bibliometrix menus to facilitate the use of the tool by users.
-It should be noted that the functions presented in this section cover only a part of TechMiner's capabilities.
+It should be noted that the functions presented in this section cover only a part of TechMiner's capabilities, and in this sense, Bibliometrix contains only a subset of the analytical capabilities of TechMiner.